technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

     secciones.
 Resalte ambas secciones y luego ingrese el siguiente
     mensaje:

-    **Please rewrite the highlighted content by placing it in a table**.
+    ++Please rewrite the highlighted content by placing it in a table.++

     ![](./media/image43.png)